 Staff networks

-We have five staff-led networks which provide opportunities for social interaction, peer support and personal development.
+Our Inclusion staff networks provide opportunities for social interaction, peer support and personal development.
 Partners and business services heads co-chair these networks.

 Balance